 Here at Pretty Simple Ideas I truly like to bring life back to basics, especially when it concerns out beauty routines.
-Below I will simply why we should all use a toner and then tell you what I think are the best store bought, homemade and one-ingredient toners out there.
+Below I will simply why we should all use a toner and then tell you what I think is the best store-bought, homemade and one-ingredient toners out there.
 So why should we use a toner?

 To Remove Excess Makeup and Dirt

 Washing your face doesn’t always get all your make-up and dirt off.
 You’ll find this out after you wipe your skin with a toner and look at the pad or cotton ball.
 When we don’t use a toner we end up going to bed with that gunk still on our face.
 On a less gross note, by removing the excess dirt and makeup we can help keep our complexion clear.
 To make your toning even more effective start with a good face wash, like this DIY Rose & Almond Face Cleanser.